 |Associate Professor of Law, 2010

-A recipient of the 2013 Texas Tech Alumni Association New Faculty Award, Professor Gossett draws upon her considerable federal court experience to guide her students.
+A recipient of the 2013 Texas Tech Alumni Association New Faculty Award, Professor Gossett draws upon her considerable federal court experience to guide her Legal Practice students.
 Professor Gossett served as a law clerk for four federal judges and experienced first-hand the explosive growth of the patent docket in the Eastern District of Texas.
 In private practice, she returned to federal court, as she served as local counsel in patent cases and represented governmental actors in qualified immunity cases and employers in Title VII cases.
 She also enjoyed appellate practice in both federal and state court, and family law matters in state court.

 Professor Gossett graduated with honors from the University of Arkansas at Little Rock William H. Bowen School of Law, where she served as Notes Editor and sat on the Editorial Board of the UALR Law Review.
 While in law school, she earned the top grade in both Legal Research, Writing, and Analysis I and II, and she received the 2001 Arkansas Bar Foundation Legal Writing Award for her published note: Media Ride-Alongs into the Home: Can They Survive a Head-on Collision Between First and Fourth Amendment Rights?
 Wilson v.
 Layne, 22 U. Ark.
 Little Rock L. Rev. 679 (2000).

 Professor Gossett is admitted to practice in the United States Court of Appeals for the Fifth Circuit, the United States District Court for the Eastern District of Texas, the United States District Court for the Northern District of Texas, the United States District Court for the Southern District of Texas, and all Texas state courts.